Munchappy/legal/COURIERS_HOME.md

 Munchappy is a food delivery marketplace that connects customers with local restaurants and independent delivery contractors.
 When a customer places an order, Munchappy dispatches it directly to you through the Munchappy Courier app.

-You are not an employee.
-You are an independent contractor — in business for yourself, on your own schedule, using your own vehicle.
+You are an independent contractor, in business for yourself, on your own schedule, using your own vehicle.
 Munchappy provides the technology, the customer base, and a transparent compensation structure.
 You provide the service.

-There are no shifts.
+No shifts.
 No quotas.
-No boss.
 You go online when you're ready and go offline when you're done.

 ---

 ## Guaranteed Minimum Earnings

-Every delivery completed through Munchappy as a Courier comes with a **guaranteed minimum net earnings of $12.00**.
+Every delivery completed through Munchappy comes with a **guaranteed minimum net earnings of $12.00**.

 This is not a promotional offer.
-It is not subject to surge conditions or market variability.
-It is a contractual guarantee built into how Munchappy prices every delivery — before the order is ever dispatched to you.
+It is a contractual guarantee built into how Munchappy prices every delivery before the order is ever dispatched to you.

-Here is how it works:

-Munchappy charges the customer a delivery fee on your behalf.
-That fee is set by Munchappy at a level that accounts for distance, service area, and demand — and is always calculated to ensure your net earnings meet or exceed the $12.00 minimum after the Munchappy platform fee is deducted.
+Here is how it works: Munchappy charges the customer a delivery fee on your behalf.
+That fee is set by Munchappy at a level that accounts for distance, service area, and demand, and is always calculated to ensure your net earnings meet or exceed the $12.00 minimum after the platform fee is deducted.
 You never receive less than $12.00 for a completed delivery.

 For longer deliveries, your earnings increase above the minimum in accordance with Munchappy's distance-based rate structure.